23 August 2009

 The hawks aren’t good hunters yet so they’re looking for an easy meal.
 Their parents told them to watch out for humans but this hawk is so focused he doesn’t care that Michael Solomon is standing only a few feet away taking his picture.
-In this hawk’s limited experience people don’t bother you so why care.
+In the young hawk’s limited experience people aren’t dangerous, so why care.

 Immature red-tailed hawks must change this nonchalant attitude if they’re to survive to adulthood.
-The birds travel long distances in their early years and, though most of the people they’ll encounter are in awe to see a hawk this close, there are still some people who will harm them even though it’s against the law.
+The birds travel long distances in their early years and, though most of the people they’ll encounter are in awe of hawks this close, there are still some people who will harm them even though it’s against the law.
 It’s best to keep a wide berth.

-In the meantime, hunger trumps danger.
+In the meantime, hunger overcomes danger.
 There’s something to be said for single-mindedness but it can be carried too far.

 (photo by Michael Solomon)

-p.s.
-Interesting article: Happiness is good for creativity, bad for single-minded focus.
-Also, single-mindedness carried too far.
+- Happiness is good for creativity, bad for single-minded focus.